tri170391/webRTC-test/EXAMPLE.md

 ## Launching the app

 First run `npm install` to install dependencies.
-Then run `npm start` (it starts the signaling server on port 8090 and start a web server on the root of this repository on port 8089).
+Then run `npm start` (it starts the signaling server on port 8090 and starts a web server on the root of this repository on port 8089).

 In two different tabs, open [the caller page](http://localhost:8089/app/client/caller.html) and [the callee one](http://localhost:8089/app/client/callee.html).